 A new type of training department

 Informed by Cynefin, I have made several recommendations for a new type of training department.
 One of the ways we have addressed simple and complicated problems has been through training.
 Training works well when we have clear and measurable objectives.
 However, there are no clear objectives with complex problems.
 Learning as we probe the problem, we gain insight and our practices are emergent (emerging from our interaction with the changing environment and the problem).
 Training looks backwards, at what worked in the past (good & best practices), and creates a controlled environment to develop knowledge and skills.

 To deal with increasing complexity, organizations need to support emergent work practices, in addition to their training efforts.
 They must support collaboration, communication, synthesis, pattern recognition, and creative tension, all within a trusting environment in order to be effective.
 One method of supporting emergent work is the fostering of communities of practice.

-Here are some specific practices for those in learning and development:
+Here are some specific practices for those who lead HR, learning and development, or organizational community efforts.:

 - Be an active and continuous learner and engage in activities that take you out of your comfort zone, so that you know what it’s like to be a learner.

 - Be a lurker or a passive participant in relevant work-related communities (could be the lunch room) and LISTEN to what is being said.

 - Communicate what you observe to people around you, solicit their feedback, and engage in meaningful conversations.

 - Continuously collect feedback from the workplace, not just after courses.